NoroffFEU/development-platforms/src/content/docs/webdev-hosting/Netlify/netlify-case-study.md

 - Serverless Functions: With Serverless Functions it gives developers the ability to execute server-side logic without managing infrastructure.

-- Continuous Deployment: Netlify supports continuous deployment by connecting your repository Netlify will automatically build, deploy and update the site whenever changes are made.
+- Continuous Deployment: Netlify supports continuous deployment, by connecting your repository, Netlify will automatically build, deploy and update the site whenever changes are made.

-- Developer-Friendly: Netlify is very used-friendly and really easy to dive in to with all the documentation, tutorials and resources that are available for develeopers.
-And by doing this its lets developers get started quickly and makes troubleshooting a lot easier aswell.
+- Developer-Friendly: Netlify is very user-friendly and really easy to dive in too with all the documentation, tutorials and resources that are available for developers.
+And by doing this it lets developers get started quickly and makes troubleshooting a lot easier aswell.

 ## Weaknesses